miosta/simPle/README.md

 Getting started
 ---------------
 To see how the code can be used to compute the composition of a protoplanetary disc see the tutorial in `examples/basic_model.ipynb`
+For an example of the compositional evolution of a planet see the tutorial in `examples/planet_example.ipynb`

 Authors
 -------
  - Richard Booth (University of Leeds) <https://github.com/rbooth200>
+ - Anna Penzlin (LMU Munich) <https://github.com/miosta>

 Contact
 -------
 Submit a bug report or feature request on the [issues page](https://github.com/rbooth200/drift_composition/issues).
 For anything else, feel free to [email me](mailto:r.a.booth@leeds.ac.uk).